space-apes/django-meetup-rest/README.md

 - uses djangorestframework for REST API
 - uses JWT for authentication
 - uses DRF viewsets and routes
-- includes custom user model and manager
+- includes custom User model and manager
 - includes custom serializers with validators for all models accessed from API
 - includes custom permissions and filters to limit access
-- includes refresh script to populate DB with test data /refresh.sh
+- includes bash refresh script to populate DB with test data /refresh.sh
-- includes curl script for one-off request-response cycles: /jwtTest.sh
+- includes bash/curl script for one-off request-response cycles: /jwtTest.sh
+- includes tests for all models and endpoints/permissions

 ### to build and run as docker container:a
 - clone git repo to local machine
 - pip3 install -r requirements.txt
 - create a database within your dbms for the project
-- generate a new secret_key
+- generate a new secret_key for django project
+	- run django shell: python3 manage.py shell
+	- from django.core.management.utils import get_random_secret_key
+	- print(get_random_secret_key())
-- set build-environment specific variables through docker
+- set build-environment specific variables however you wish (i used docker-compose.yml)
 	- SECRET_KEY
 	- ALLOWED_HOSTS
 	- DB_ENGINE